 Where On Your Resume Should You List Education?

-- Personal details and a short introduction at the top.
+- Header.
+Personal details and a short introduction at the top.

 Should You Include Short Courses?

-Absolutely.
-Education only sometimes means long-term university degrees or schooling.
+Education isn’t limited to long-term university degrees or schooling.
 If you have been adding to your skill set, consider including the following:

 - Business administration courses.